ramk94/AutomateInstalogin/README.md

 ### I am using chrome so the link is for chrome
 https://sites.google.com/a/chromium.org/chromedriver/downloads

-# Make sure it’s in your PATH, e. g.,
+# Make sure to move the chromedriver downloaded in your PATH, e. g.,
 ### place it in /usr/bin or /usr/local/bin.